 Many legal problems can be resolved through negotiation.
 Negotiating on your own behalf can be the solution to many minor disputes.
-Before negotiating a problem, know what your legal position is by:
+Before negotiating a problem, learn how courts might handle your case, and figure out what your legal goals are by:

 - calling a legal advice hotline; or

-- finding out your rights and obligations by reviewing the information on the People's Law Library website.
+- reviewing the information on the People's Law Library website.

-You have several options for negotiating with the other side.
+There are several ways to negotiate with the other side.

 - Write a letter to the other side to try to work it out.